...

 • Obtain pre-authorization from insurance providers before receiving therapy.

-• Speak with providers of heroin addiction therapy.
+• Speak with providers of this drug addiction therapy.

 • Assist the patient to the medical facility.